-Today's UV index in Sagamihara, Japan will be up to 10.7, indicating a very high level of sun exposure for the average person.
+Today's UV index in Sagamihara, Japan will be up to 11.1, indicating a extreme level of sun exposure for the average person.
 Check our tips for today to make sure you're safe in the sun.

 The UV index in Sagamihara varies throughout the year, reaching high levels during summer months, especially in July and August.
 It is lower in winter, typically from December to February.